 As we all know from personal experience, when tension and resentment are left to fester, it’s only a matter of time before someone explodes.
 Although we don’t generally think of work as a place to let our emotions get the best of us, we are all human, and people experience human emotions like frustration and contempt in their professional lives as much as in their private lives.

 That said, it’s incumbent on management to continuously be a barometer for the morale of their team.
-How you measure it is up to your own ingenuity.
+How you measure employee turnover is up to your own ingenuity.

 As mentioned above, a voluntary departure is different from an involuntary one.

 Differentiating and tracking these two metrics can allow HR to pinpoint issues the company is facing.